Kruthibharath/lm-code-book-manager-api-ts/README.md

 `User Story: As a user, I want to use the Book Manager API to delete a book using its ID`

+Steps followed to achieve:

+1. Wrote the failing test to delete a book (followed getBook by bookId test case)

+2. Added API endpoint for the deleting a book to the routes.ts

+3. Added delete functionality to the books_controller.ts

+4. Implemented deleting a book logic in the services.

+5. Wrote more tests to cover different testcases

 📘 Extension Task: Oh no! 😭 We've only covered the happy paths in the solution, can you figure out a way to add in exception handling to the project?

 - Clue 1: What if someone wants to add a book with an ID for a book that already exists?
 How do we handle this gracefully?

 - Clue 2: What if someone wants to find a book by an ID that doesn't yet exist?
   How can we improve the API by handling errors gracefully and show a helpful message to the client?